 Manufacturing milestones in Korea

-Welding has begun in Korea on the first column segments for the 800-ton Sector Sub-Assembly Tool.
+Welding has begun in Korea on the first column segments for the 800-tonne Sector Sub-Assembly Tool.

 During a recent tour of industrial contractors and sub-contractors, the head of the Korean Domestic Agency Kijung Jung and staff members were able to photograph manufacturing progress on two procurement packages that fall under Korean scope—assembly tooling and the ITER thermal shield.

 The group first visited Taekyung Heavy Industry in Changwon, where manufacturing activities are underway on the Sector Sub-Assembly Tool.
-Six stories high, made of 800 tons of steel, two Sector Sub-Assembly tools
+Six stories high, made of 800 tonnes of steel each, two Sector Sub-Assembly tools

 will work side by side in the ITER Assembly Building to equip the nine sectors of the vacuum vessel before their transfer to the Tokamak Pit.
 The contractor has finished all of the roll-bending procedures for the main columns of the first tool and has begun welding the first segments of bended rolls (pictured).
 Taekyung is a sub-contractor to SFA

 Engineering, which is main supplier of the Sector Sub-Assembly Tools.

 The team from ITER Korea stands in front of a 40° sector of the ITER thermal shield.
 The Director of the Korean Domestic Agency, Kijung Jung, is fourth from right.

 The second visit was to Sam Hong Machinery in Changwon to verify manufacturing progress on the ITER thermal shield